tokjun/FiducialRegistrationExperiment/README.md

 ##Issues:
 Some registration seems to have a big FRE, not sure why.

-Also, the GoldStandard calculation has to be checked (I'm not sure I had time to properly finish to calculate it).
+Also, the GoldStandard calculation has to be checked (I'm not sure I had time to properly finish to calculate it), as well as Relative_Registration_Matrix_Serie###